 In the same address, Clinton said that the US has “from the very beginning made it clear to the Iranians: We are open to a bilateral discussion and we have tried.”

 One does not know what Clinton exactly means by ‘trying’ as all we have seen during the recent years is a literature of force, flying spy drone over the Iranian airspace, the imposition of sanction after sanction, targeting the Iranian population and endangering the health of terminally ill Iranian patients who are in desperate need of imported medicine.

 Aye, Mrs. Clinton, Iran is your hardest case and can be your worst nightmare as long as you keep imposing your brutal sanctions on the Iranian population and keep refraining from engaging in a meaningful dialogue with the Islamic Republic.

-Posted by Dr. Ismail Salami on Dec 6 2012, With 0 Reads, Filed under Editor, Iran, World.
+Posted by Dr. Ismail Salami on 12:25 am, With 0 Reads, Filed under Iran, World News.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.